 My recommendation is to go and try out one of their free courses.
 I think you’ll quickly see the quality of the programs offered is outstanding!

-I made a video for you showing you the different options including why I recommend you subscribe to the CreativeLive Creator Pass:
+I made a video for you showing you these different options.
+In this video, I’ll show you why I recommend you subscribe to the CreativeLive Creator Pass:

 How Do I Access My Creative Live Class?

 The courses are available to you when you log into your account at CreativeLive.
 You can also download their iOS CreativeLive app if you have an iPhone or iPad.

 You can either stream the videos or download them to watch offline.

 Most courses are “on demand,” which means you can watch them whenever you want since they are pre-recorded.

 I say “most” because one of the coolest things about CreativeLive is when they record new courses, these are live streams on the website (and typically for free!
 You can check out their on-air live free classes here).

 Jasmine Star (my favorite course instructor) recently recorded a new course called Your Social Media Bootcamp and it was pretty cool to watch the streaming live course while it was being recorded for CreativeLive.

 I didn’t have to worry about missing any of it since I had a subscription too.
 This was great because I could watch it at my own pace.
 If I didn’t have a subscription, I could have watched it for free while it was recording!

 Creative Live’s approach involves finding the best instructors who then teach a live class that is recorded to a studio audience.
 Each week they offer free on-air courses, which is awesome because you can try before you buy.

 You don’t even have to buy, you can watch for free.
 I watched Mel Robbin’s course How To Break The Habit of Self-Doubt and Build Real Confidence when it was streaming for free.
 I loved it.
 It did take the whole day though 😉 so I had to plan for it.